dpuyda/triclipper/docs/how_it_works.md

 Repeat the above procedure until all active edges are processed.

-The summary of the algorithm looks as follows:
+The summary of the above described algorithm looks as follows:

 For each active edge above the scan line, iterate the edges in SEL to the first edge that intersects the top of the scan beam to the left from the active edge